Chronology

 January 1986

 Mural with Blue Brushstroke completed.
-References to Léger, Matisse, Stella, Johns, Entablatures and early Pop imagery as well as other art-historical motifs feature prominently in the final design.
+References to Léger, Matisse, Stella, Johns, Entablatures and early Pop imagery feature prominently in the final design.

 February 15, 1986

-Made from painted and fabricated aluminum and standing over 25 feet high, Salute to Painting is dedicated at the Walker Art Center.
+Salute to Painting, made from painted and fabricated aluminum and standing over 25 feet high, is dedicated at the Walker Art Center.

 Spring 1986

-Imperfect paintings, featuring compositions of generic geometric abstraction that feature a single line that bounces from one edge of the canvas to the other, sometimes breaking the boundary of the canvas.
+Makes Imperfect paintings, featuring compositions of generic geometric abstractions that feature a single line that bounces from one edge of the canvas to the other, sometimes breaking the boundary of the canvas.

-Approached by Taittinger to design a bottle for their champagne.
-Result is introduced on October 16, 1990, in Paris.
-Some one thousand wine glasses with the same image are distributed with the bottle.
+Approached by Taittinger to design a label for a champagne bottle.
+The bottles are introduced on October 16, 1990, in Paris.

 Tyler Graphics Ltd. publishes a series of hand-painted Brushstroke wall relief sculptures in cherry wood.